snowplow/snowplowanalytics.com/_posts/2018-12-07-monitoring-bad-rows-on-gcp/index.md

 ---

 The end result is a Data Studio report which can be used to identify problems with validation in real-time.
-Every time you refresh the report, Data Studio will update the reports via a query on the External table we created in BigQuery.
+Every time you refresh the report, Data Studio will update the reports via a query on the External table we created in BigQuery:

+!!!!!
+[SCREENSHOT OF OUTCOME] !!!!

 Note that External tables don't utilise caching so every time you run your queries you'll be charged for the data scan - unless you have massive volume this won't be an issue.
 If you do have enough volume for this to be a consideration, note that the bad rows data is partitioned by date via filename.